Léon Zack (Russian-French, 1892-1980)

 In the 1940s neo-humanism in Zack's work was fully replaced by strict expressionism.
 In 1946 exhibitions in Katia Granoff and A. Manteau galleries were the last to showcase figurative works by the artist.
 In 1947 Zack turned to lyrical abstraction, later to abstract expressionism.
 Throughout the 1940s and 1950s, Léon Zack continued to exhibit widely and successfully.
 The painter diversified his creative career by also working on theatre and ballet productions, illustrating books by famous French authors, and writing poetry.

 Today works by Léon Zack are held in the collection of many Modern and Contemporary Art centres in Europe and the United States, including Musée National d’Art Moderne (Paris), Tate Modern (London); the Phillips Collection (Washington), Luxembourg, the Vatican, Royal Museum in Brussels, Carnegie Institute in Pittsburg as well as in the museums of Nantes, Antwerp, and Venice.
-The manuscripts of his poems are kept in Jerusalem Philological Faculty Library.
+The manuscripts of his poems are kept in the Jerusalem Philological Faculty Library.